In the past two years, we’ve helped more than 200 Michigan congregations save $125K+ on energy.

 So… why is Consumers giving away free stuff?
 Why would they want to sell us less energy?

 Great question!
 Since the enactment of the Clean, Renewable, and Efficient Energy Act of 2008, and the extension of the Energy Efficiency Standard in 2016, Michigan utilities are required to spend a percentage of their profits on energy efficiency products and services for their customers.
-Programs like this help utilities fulfill this obligation and– not incidentally– tend to boost customer satisfaction.
+Programs like this help utilities fulfill this obligation and boost customer satisfaction.

 Why is Michigan IPL working with a utility?